Code-Institute-Submissions/Third_milestone/README.md

 ### Skeleton

-The following wireframes were created to determine the visual form and arrangment of the application elements:
+The following wireframes were created to determine the visual form and arrangement of the application elements:

 - <a href="mockups/Small_device.png" target="_blank">Small device.</a>
 - <a href="mockups/Medium_device.png" target="_blank">Medium device.</a>